 The Samsung HW-R550 is a better 2.1 soundbar than the TCL Alto 5+.
 It sounds better, has more sound enhancement features that lets you slightly customize the way it sounds to your preference, has more inputs, and supports DTS.
 If you're looking for a budget soundbar, the price difference between these two won't be high enough to make the Alto 5+ a better option; the Samsung HW-R550 is a better overall soundbar.

 Decent for mixed usage.
 This 2.1 soundbar sounds decent with stereo content like music and dialog-oriented content like podcasts and audiobooks.
 However, it won’t be the best option for movies as it doesn’t provide an immersive experience due to the lack of height channels and Atmos support.
-It has a decent overall sound profile but might lack a bit of low-bass for fans of actions movies and bass-heavy music genres.
+It has a decent overall sound profile but might lack a bit of low-bass for fans of action movies and bass-heavy music genres.

 Decent for music.
 The Samsung HW-R550 lacks a bit of bass, especially lower frequencies, so it might not be the ideal system for bass-heavy music.
 However, its mid-range is good, while the treble lacks a bit of detail.
 This gives an overall dark sound profile but won’t be too noticeable, making it a decent option for a wide variety of music genres.
 You can also push the soundbar to its limits at high volume without getting audible distortion or compression, which is good.
 You’ll also be able to stream content via Bluetooth and have a few customization options.